spetzel2020/easy-exports/README.md

 4. If the file is recognized, it will be imported into a custom Compendium - a dialog will show when the Compendium is ready to view (may take a few seconds or several minutes depending on size and bandwidth)
 5. You can then import from the Compendium in the normal way to recover your entities
 6. Don't forget to delete the Compendium when done!
+7. If you Import a previous Full Backup it will automatically create separate Compendiums for the exported Scenes, Actors, etc.

 ## Contributions
 *Coming Soon!*